LucasBorza/network-notebook/Documentation/BGP.md

 **BGP Policy Accounting**

-In this scenario let\'s assume you want set a specific \"traffic-index\" described above to different areas in your network that have been defined by the community attribute.
+In this scenario let's assume you want set a specific "traffic-index" described above to different areas in your network that have been defined by the community attribute.

 **Specify communities in community-lists (or define AS-path lists) that classify traffic for accounting.**